Transforming Business Models by Maximizing the Profitability and Brand Value of Traditional Industries

 Approach

-- Community-building foundation leveraging Web3 technology
+- A community-building foundation leveraging Web3 technology

-- Cross-industry collaboration business model concept
+- A cross-industry collaboration business model concept

 Outcome